 If you have a three-top that could fit into a two, or if you have 10-tops squeezed together so tightly that you're not able to serve guests efficiently, it may be time to rethink your arrangement.

-The way we see it, there's no reason why you shouldn't have a Wait List Display Board in your restaurant.
-These boards are essentially the same as those little chalkboards that you might use at home to notify kids of family dinners.
+The way we see it, there's no reason why you shouldn't have a waitlist display board in your restaurant.
+These boards are essentially the same as those little chalkboards that you usually use at home to notify kids of family dinners.
 They are also a standard accessory for organizing sale events.